Biological Reactor In Wastewater Treatment

 Basic Mechanisms

-1. Aerobic Digestion: In aerobic bioreactors, oxygen is supplied to support the metabolic activities of aerobic microorganisms.
+Aerobic Digestion: In aerobic bioreactors, oxygen is supplied to support the metabolic activities of aerobic microorganisms.
 These microbes break down organic matter, reducing biochemical oxygen demand (BOD) and chemical oxygen demand (COD) of the effluent.
 The end products are typically carbon dioxide, water, and biomass.
+Aerobic heterotrophs achieve typical BOD removal of 85–97% in well-designed and operated systems, with oxygen transfer efficiency being the dominant energy cost driver.

-2. Anaerobic Digestion: Conversely, anaerobic bioreactors function in the absence of oxygen, promoting the growth of anaerobic microorganisms that digest organic waste, producing biogas (mainly methane and carbon dioxide) as a byproduct.
-Anaerobic processes are efficient for high-strength wastes and generate energy-rich biogas.
+Anaerobic Digestion: Anaerobic bioreactors function in the absence of oxygen, promoting the growth of anaerobic microorganisms that digest organic waste, producing biogas (mainly methane and carbon dioxide) as a byproduct.
+Anaerobic processes are efficient for high-strength wastes and generate energy-rich biogas — typically 0.35 m³ CH₄ per kg COD removed — making them increasingly attractive for energy-positive wastewater treatment.

-3. Nitrification and Denitrification: These processes involve the conversion of ammonia to nitrate (nitrification) and subsequently nitrate to nitrogen gas (denitrification).
-These reactions are typically carried out by specialized autotrophic and heterotrophic bacteria, reducing nitrogen levels in wastewater to prevent eutrophication.
+Nitrification and Denitrification: These processes involve the conversion of ammonia to nitrate (nitrification) by autotrophic Nitrosomonas and Nitrobacter bacteria, and subsequently nitrate to nitrogen gas (denitrification) by heterotrophic bacteria under anoxic conditions.
+These reactions are typically carried out in dedicated zones or alternating aerobic/anoxic reactor configurations, reducing total nitrogen in wastewater to prevent eutrophication in receiving waters.

 Types of Biological Reactors